codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

 	    @Override
 	    public void onLoadMore(int page, int totalItemsCount) {
-                // Whatever code is needed to append new items to your AdapterView
+                // Whatever code is needed to append new items to your AdapterView customLoadMoreDataFromApi(page);
-                // probably sending out a network request and appending items to your adapter.
-                // Use the page or the totalItemsCount to retrieve correct data. customLoadMoreDataFromApi(page);
                 // or customLoadMoreDataFromApi(totalItemsCount);
 	    }
         });
+    }

+    public void customLoadMoreDataFromApi(int offset) {
+      // This method probably sends out a network request and appends new data items to your adapter.
+      // Use the offset value and add it as a parameter to your API request to retrieve paginated data.
     }
 }
 ```